input-output-hk/partner-chains/toolkit/pallets/sidechain/README.md

 - frame_system
 - frame_support
 - sp_sidechain (for the OnNewEpoch trait)
-- sidechain_domain (for domain-specific types like UtxoId)
+- sidechain_domain (for domain-specific types like ScEpochNumber, ScSlotNumber, UtxoId)
-- sidechain_slots (for slot-related types)
+- sidechain_slots (for slot-related types like SlotsPerEpoch)